PHACDataHub/trino-example/README.md

 );
 ```
 ```
-SELECT * FROM lkbucket.iris.iris_data
+SELECT * FROM lkbucket.iris.iris_data;
 ```

 Other project
 ```
-CREATE SCHEMA IF NOT EXISTS tebucket.iris WITH (location = 'gs://bucket-in-the-other-project/');
+CREATE SCHEMA IF NOT EXISTS tebucket.iris WITH (location = 'gs://bucket-in-the-other-project/iris');
 ```

 ```